 - Volunteering with their various programs

 - Hosting your own Community Cleanup;

-- Downloading the latest version of Maui County’s Recycling Guide
+- Downloading the latest version of Maui County’s Residential Recycling Guide

 - Properly disposing of household trash and hazardous wastes

-For more information, visit Malama Maui Nui’s website and Facebook page, both of which also provide information on upcoming events.
+For more information, visit Malama Maui Nui’s website.
+Follow Malama Maui Nui on Facebook and Instagram, both of which provide information on upcoming events.